Briefing Paper: Citizens Forum for Civil Liberties (CFCL)

-Aadhaar Bill aims to turn Supreme Court into a rubber stamp, an affront to parliamentary process
+Aadhaar Bill aims to turn the Supreme Court into a rubber stamp, an affront to the parliamentary process

 Why Speaker, Lok Sabha cannot give Money Bill Certificate to Aadhaar Bill

 Fearing rejection of controversial biometric Aadhaar (Targeted Delivery of Financial and Other Subsidies, Benefits and Services) Bill, 2016 like The National Identification Authority of India Bill 2010, Union Finance Minister introduced the former as a Money Bill on March 3, 2016 in an exercise which is a fraud on the Constitution.
 It is a stark case of “colourable” legislation in its essence.
 The ulterior motive is to legitimize the controversial “Aadhaar platform”.